kalwad/power-outage-analysis/docs/index.md

 ### 🧠 Modeling: Predicting the Cause of an Outage

 This is a **multiclass classification** problem.
-We use both a baseline and a tuned model.
+I use both a baseline and a tuned model.

 #### 🧪 Baseline Model: Logistic Regression